damoeb/feedless/README.md

 There are planned [premium features](roadmap.md) will only available via cloud services that require a paid subscription.

-## Using docker
+## Using docker-compose (Minimal)

-The simplest - tough limited - way to use rich-RSS is using [docker](https://docs.docker.com/install/).
+If you just want to try out a minimal variant of rich-rss, use the following instructions.

 ```
- docker run -p 8080:8080 -it damoeb/rich-rss
+ docker-compose init
+ docker-compose up mysql rich-rss-node rich-rss-kotlin rich-rss-app

 ```
-Then open [localhost:8080](http://localhost:8080) in the browser.
+Here you are not running rich-graph and its dependencies [neo4j](https://neo4j.com/) and [elasticsearch](https://www.elastic.co/elasticsearch/), hence you don't have quality scoring and recommendation of related articles.

 ## Using docker-compose (Recommended)

 The recommended way to use rich-RSS is using [docker-compose](https://docs.docker.com/compose/)

 ```
+ docker-compose init
- docker-compose start
+ docker-compose up -d
 ```
 Then open [localhost:8080](http://localhost:8080) in the browser.

 ## From source

-For local development you need java-runtime 11+ and bazel 1+.
-Then follow these steps:
+For local development you need java-runtime 11+ and gradle 7+ (use a package manager like [jenv](https://www.jenv.be/), [sdkman](https://sdkman.io/)).
+Every module can be started using `gradle start`

-- Start server
+- Start servers
 ```
 cd